charles-hood/lumen-blog/content/posts/2024-13-02--roatan-reflections-low-key-moments/index.md

   <img src="./media/IMG_6151.jpeg" alt="Charles Has Chocolate" style="max-width: 100%; height: auto;">
 </div>

-Apologies for the lack of updates today; writing a travel blog is harder than it looks! 🤣 Let me catch you up on the latest adventures.
+Hey everyone!
+Sorry for the radio silence – turns out writing a travel blog is harder than it looks!
+But fear not, I'm back with updates from sunny Roatán.

 ## Welcoming Dennis: